 Click the Generate Name with AutoNom button.
 ISIS/Draw will name the compound, providing it is not too complicated, and place the name below.
 You can move it around by selecting it and then dragging, or erase it with the Eraser tool.

 Naming programs -- especially free ones -- always have limitations.
 For example, the naming feature of ISIS/Draw does not assign cis/trans (or E/Z) at double bonds when needed.
-(The naming feature of the successor program Symyx Draw does assign E/Z. The program ChemSketch also assigns E/Z.)
+(The naming feature of the alternative drawing program ChemSketch does assigns E/Z.)

 top of page